peyush-nuwal/ytclipper/DEVELOPMENT_SETUP_COMPLETE.md

 ## ✅ What We've Accomplished

-Your Clipture project now has a **comprehensive development tooling setup** similar to [Monkeytype](https://github.com/monkeytypegame/monkeytype) and other modern open-source projects.
+Your ytclipper project now has a **comprehensive development tooling setup** similar to [Monkeytype](https://github.com/monkeytypegame/monkeytype) and other modern open-source projects.

 ### 🛠️ Development Tools Added